Apply: Physician Assistant

 Technical Standards

 The study of medical sciences is not purely an intellectual exercise.
 Candidates for the PA program must possess the ability to learn, integrate, analyze, and synthesize data.
-In general, students should have certain minimum physical, emotional, cognitive, and social capacities to complete all requirements of the PA program.
+In general, you should have certain minimum physical, emotional, cognitive, and social capacities to complete all requirements of the PA program.

-Students must possess all of the abilities described in the five categories below, with or without reasonable accommodations as determined by the Academic Success & Accessibility office.
+You must possess all of the abilities described in the five categories below, with or without reasonable accommodations as determined by the Academic Success & Accessibility office.
 Fulfillment of the technical standards with reasonable accommodation does not guarantee a graduate of the program will be able to fulfill the technical standards for employment or residency.
 Candidates with disabilities are encouraged to contact the program and/or the Academic Success & Accessibility office early in the application process to discuss accommodation needs.

 Observation